johnmcdnl/flashcards/README.md

 # Flashcards

-Simulate a set of flashcards to help learn a new lanuage
+Simulate a set of flashcards to help learn a new language

 Automatically adjusts cards returns to factor in what you've previously learned i.e. focus on what you don't know rather than on what you've already learned